 Maintained schools in Hertfordshire are now responsible for the admissions of children to Nursery in 2018-2019 and onwards.
 Goldfield is working closely with Grove Road Primary and Dundale Primary Schools to ensure the process is the same in each school and that parents receive consistent information that will enable them to make informed decisions about their preferred nursery class.

-The timeline for our nursery admissions process is outlined below and tours may be booked by arrangement with the school office.
+The timeline for our nursery admissions process will be advised shortly and tours may be booked by arrangement with the school office.

 ||Parent tours for Nursery intake, by prior arrangement with the school office.
 Please call 01442 823551 or email firstname.lastname@example.org